Ted Kennedy, History Buff

 August / September 2010

-As the first anniversary of Ted Kennedy’s death approaches, Thomas Fleming recalls the late senator’s fascination with American history and his desire to share that love with America’s children and his own family.
+As the first anniversary of Ted Kennedy’s death approached on August 25, 2010, Thomas Fleming recalled the late senator’s fascination with American history and his desire to share that love with America’s children and his own family.

 “Is there anyone you’d like to dedicate this book to?”